spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 # Deploy a Cluster
-After building the Edge artifacts and provisioning VMs as Edge hosts, the next step is to verify the host registration, create a cluster profile, and deploy a cluster.
+After building the Edge artifacts and provisioning VMs as Edge hosts, the next step is to verify the Edge host registration status, create a cluster profile, and deploy a cluster that is made up of the Edge hosts.
 <br />

 ## Verify Host Registration
-Ideally, VMs should automatically register with Palette if you correctly embed the registration token in the ISO image.
-Log back into Palette to verify, and navigate to the left **Main Menu** > **Clusters** > **Edge Hosts** tab.
-You should see the VMs registered with Palette automatically.
+Open a web browser and log in to [Palette](https://console.spectrocloud.com).
+Navigate to the left **Main Menu** and select **Clusters**.
+Click on the **Edge Hosts** tab and verify the three VMs created are registered with Palette.

 ![A screenshot showing the VMs registered with Palette automatically. ](/tutorials/edge-native/clusters_edge_deploy-cluster_edge-hosts.png)

-If you do not see your Edge hosts registered with Palette automatically, you can register the hosts using the Edge host ID manually.
+If the three Edge hosts are not displayed in the list then the automatic registration failed.
+You can register the Edge hosts manually by using each Edge host's ID.
 Click on the **Add Edge Hosts** button, and paste the Edge host ID returned after provisioning the VMs in one of the previous steps.
+The Edge host IDs can be found in the GOVC output that was generated when you deployed the VMs.
 <br />

 ## Create a Cluster Profile
-Switch to the **Default** project scope for creating a cluster profile.
+Validate you are in the **Default** project scope before creating a cluster profile.
 <br />

 ![A screenshot of Palette's Default scope.](/tutorials/deploy-pack/registries-and-packs_deploy-pack_default-scope.png)

 <br />

-Select the **Profile** section in the left **Main Menu** to create a cluster profile comprising the core infrastructure layers and a manifest of a sample Kubernetes application, [Hello Universe](https://github.com/spectrocloud/hello-universe#hello-universe).
+Next, create a cluster profile comprising the core infrastructure layers and a manifest of a sample application, [Hello Universe](https://github.com/spectrocloud/hello-universe#hello-universe).

-Click on the **Add Cluster Profile** button, and provide the details in the wizard that follows.
-The wizard displays the following sections.
+Navigate to the left **Main Menu** and select **Profile**.
+Click on the **Add Cluster Profile** button, and fill out the required input fields.
+The cluster profile wizard contains the following sections.
 <br />

 ### Basic Information